975150313/3D-Unet-for-Segmentation-of-Lung-lobes-in-CT-volumes/README.md

-# 3D-Unet Segmentation of Lung lobes CT volumes
+# 3D-Unet Segmentation of Lung lobes in CT volumes

 This project aims at predicting segmented images based on CT scans of Lungs (3d volumes).